DubyD/CS_326_Project/README.md

 constraints are an issue, and once all arguments are aired out we will have a vote between the members present at the time of the disagreement.

-Add a section to README.md (or a separate IDEA.md) with 3 to 5 sentences describing the domain your team wants to build and why it interests the team from a Computing for the Common Good standpoint.
-Concretely: who benefits from this application, and what problem does it address that matters beyond the classroom?
-This does not need to be final; it is a stake in the ground that you will refine as the project develops.